Simbiat/ArrayHelpers/README.md

 ]
 ```

-If `$keepKey` is set to `true` will retain the original column in all the rows.
-If `$caseInsensitive` is `true` will do `mb_strtolower()` on all the keys from the column to ensure correct splitting (that's the case where you *may* want to retain the original value of the key, too).
+If `$keep_key` is set to `true` will retain the original column in all the rows.
+If `$case_insensitive` is `true` will do `mb_strtolower()` on all the keys from the column to ensure correct splitting (that's the case where you *may* want to retain the original value of the key, too).
-If `$newKeys` is empty (default), then `array_column` will be used to get the keys for the resulting array.
+If `$new_keys` is empty (default), then `array_column` will be used to get the keys for the resulting array.
 However, if a list of integers or strings (or mix, which is not recommended) is provided, it will act as a filter, discarding rows, which have the column's value, that's not in the list.